tkoz0/flame-fractal-renderer/README.md

 `-t,--threads` threads for multithreading, default is the number of logical CPU cores

-`-b,--batch_size` number of samples per thread work unit, if 0 or unspecified then a reasonable size is calculated, larger means less overhead
+`-b,--batch-size` number of samples per thread work unit, if 0 or unspecified then a reasonable size is calculated, larger means less overhead

-`-z,--bad_values` number of bad values allowed before render terminates, default is 16, bad values are indicative of degenerate flame parameters
+`-z,--bad-values` number of bad values allowed before render terminates, default is 256, bad values are indicative of degenerate flame parameters

 The options for `ffr-img.out` are: